African American Studies

 College of Humanities and Sciences

-The Bachelor of Arts in African American Studies is an interdisciplinary degree that provides students with knowledge of human cultures and intellectual and practical skills to engage complexity, diversity and change.
+The Bachelor of Arts in African American Studies is an interdisciplinary degree that provides students with knowledge of human cultures and intellectual and practical skills to become change agents.
 The degree program fosters students’ personal and social responsibility and, through applied learning experiences, empowers students to negotiate and to solve the complex problems of the 21st century.
 The Bachelor of Arts in African American Studies requires the completion of 120 credits with at least 30 credits in African American Studies courses.
 At least 15 of the 30 credits in African American Studies must be in upper-level courses.

-Students also are required to establish an area of study by taking either a minimum of four courses in a single cooperating department or in one of the following multidisciplinary concentrations: artistic, historical and literary perspectives; political, religious and societal perspectives; or social and behavioral perspectives.
+Students also are required to establish an area of study by taking either a minimum of four courses in a single cooperating department or in one of our multidisciplinary concentrations in education or public administration.
 At least one of the four courses taken in a single cooperating department must have an Africana focus, and at least one of the four courses must be an upper-level course.
 A cooperating department or program is defined as one that regularly offers at least one course with an Africana focus per year, which includes: Anthropology, Dance, English, Gender, Sexuality and Women’s Studies, Geography, History, Mass Communications, Music history, Political Science, Psychology, Religious Studies, Sociology, and Theatre.
 When non-Africana-focused courses are used to meet the concentration requirement, they must be selected in consultation with the African American studies adviser.

 An undergraduate degree in African American Studies is good preparation for graduate study in African American studies, as well as other areas such as business, education, history, international relations, law, political science, psychology, public administration, public health, and social work.
 Career opportunities with a B.A. in African American Studies include employment in just about any industry from public and private schools to nonprofit organizations.
 The perspective fostered by an humanities degree in combination with excellent verbal and written communication skills are an asset for any career in the private or public sector.
 Part-time and summer jobs, internships, and volunteer positions are critical to gaining the experience and skills that employers seek.